mikediessner/nubo/docs/get_started.rst

 Get started
 ===========
-This brief introduction will teach you how to install NUBO from the GitHub repository and how to set up a Bayeisan optimisation loop to maximise a toy function using NUBO's pre-defined Gaussian process as the surrogate model.
+This brief introduction will teach you how to install NUBO from the GitHub repository and how to set up a Bayesian optimisation loop to maximise a toy function using NUBO's pre-defined Gaussian process as the surrogate model.

 Installing NUBO